KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 After loading all the packages look at Graphite and find your metric, refresh the browser the stats might appear after a minute.

-Package_Dependencies are defined at the top of the package.

-We can unload all the packages from Liota daemon by unloading the base package edge_system/rpi/edge_systems.

-All the other packages are directly or indirectly dependent on it.
+Package_Dependencies are defined at the top of the package.Finally, we can unload all the packages from Liota daemon by unloading the base package edge_system/rpi/edge_systems.All the other packages are directly or indirectly dependent on it.

 ```bash
 $ ./liotapkg.sh unload edge_system/rpi/edge_systems
 ```